ISSUE 3/03 - NOVEMBER 2003

 Email: by 12 December 2003 so that the short-listed papers can be forwarded to the IEEE Australia Council committee.

-NSW Section should receive six copies of hardcopy or a softcopy (pdf file) of the Technical Paper in IEEE standard paper format.
-The IEEE Format is available here, other web sites of IEEE.
+Paper Format NSW Section should receive six copies of hardcopy or a softcopy (pdf file) of the Technical Paper in IEEE standard paper format.
+The IEEE Format is available

-All entries must be accompanied by a certificate from an IEEE Student Branch Counsellor or Faculty Member of the entrant's home institution, confirming the entrant is an IEEE Student Member and indicating which competition (undergraduate or postgraduate) the student is entering.
+Contest Rules All entries must be accompanied by a certificate from an IEEE Student Branch Counsellor or Faculty Member of the entrant's home institution, confirming the entrant is an IEEE Student Member and indicating which competition (undergraduate or postgraduate) the student is entering.
 The entrant's IEEE Student Membership Number must be stated in the certificate.
 If the student is in the process of becoming an IEEE student member, then a photocopy of the duly completed application must accompany the manuscript.
 The paper may report on the entrant's undergraduate thesis or postgraduate research on a topic in the areas of electrical, electronic engineering, computer science or allied subjects in the fields of interest of the IEEE Technical Societies.
+The paper must be the student's own work, and the student should declare this in a cover letter with the submission.
+The maximum length of the paper is six A4 pages including all text and figures.

-Six printed copies or one softcopy (pdf file) of the technical paper in accordance with the Contest Rules must be received by the NSW IEEE Section no later than 12 December 2003.
+Deadline Six printed copies or one softcopy (pdf file) of the technical paper in accordance with the Contest Rules must be received by the NSW IEEE Section no later than 12 December 2003.
 In the event of a student failing to submit before this deadline due to a valid reason (e.g. medical reasons), the student may still submit the package to the IEEE Australia Council (contact below).

 Further information can be obtained from David Burger (details above) or: